mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - Aimed for a 12-factor app to enable rapid redeployment
 - In case everything should fall over…
 - Like it did 2 hours into Day 1 of our event

-~~3.
-To make this event a success, we packed these three apps into a trenchcoat in a way that could be rapidly redeployed should everything fall over like it did 2 hours into Day 1 activities.~~

 FIXME: maybe show some code?